Sonic the Hedgehog (TV series)

-Sonic the Hedgehog is an animated television series based on the video game series of the same name.
-It was story edited by Len Janson and produced by DIC Productions, Sega of America, and the Italian studio Reteitalia in association with Telecinco.
-It is the second of DiC's Sonic cartoons, following Adventures of Sonic the Hedgehog.
-It features a more dramatic and dark story than the lighter Adventures series, depicting Sonic as a member of a band of freedom fighters battling to overthrow Dr. Robotnik, now a despotic dictator who conquered their home planet Mobius years prior, ruling it as a polluted industrial dystopia.
-To distinguish it from other Sonic the Hedgehog media, the series is commonly referred to by fans as "SatAM", in reference to its Saturday morning timeslot.
+Sonic the Hedgehog is an American animated television series based on Sega's Sonic the Hedgehog video game franchise.
+It aired for two seasons with a total of 26 episodes on ABC from September 18, 1993, to December 3, 1994.
+It was produced by DIC Productions, Sega of America, and the Italian studio Reteitalia in association with Telecinco.
+It is the second of DIC's Sonic animated Sonic series, after Adventures of Sonic the Hedgehog and before Sonic Underground.
+To distinguish it from Adventures and other Sonic media, fans commonly refer to the series as "Sonic SatAM", in reference to its Saturday morning timeslot.